DANCEcollaborative/bazaar/README.md

 - Running
   - A chat room startup window will be displayed.
      - Select the agent’s behavior conditions.
-     - Set a “Room Name”.
+     - For “Room Name,” use a unique 5-digit number.
      - Press ’Start Agent’
   - To join the chat room: In a web browser, customize the following URL with the ROOM name you selected and a STUDENT name.
-For multiple students, use a URL with the same customized room name but different student names. http://bazaar.lti.cs.cmu.edu/chat/ROOM/1/STUDENT/1/?html=index&forum=undefined#
+For multiple students, use a URL with the same customized room name but different student names. http://bazaar.lti.cs.cmu.edu/chat/ROOM/1/STUDENT/1/?html=index_ccc
-     - Use the ROOM you selected in the chat room window.
+     - For ROOM, use the Room Name you selected in the chat room window.
      - Use your choice for STUDENT.
 For multiple students:
        - Use a unique STUDENT name for each.
        - Set the numbers in the URL before and after STUDENT:  .../#/STUDENT/#/...